Joelnguetoum/generalizer/README.md

 The subcommand to run the benchmark is "benchmark".
 It takes as arguments:

 - the name of the subfolder containing the interactions.
 In the downloadable folder, it is Benchmark.
-- the number of mutation  per cycle
+- the number of mutation  per partition
 - the number of random partitions extracted by global interaction.
 - Timout in seconds